How to Create a Sustainable SEO Strategy in 2023

 - Review Google Search Trends to spot rising trends and seasonality.

-Aligning with search intent
+5. Align content with search intent

 Search intent is one of the most critical aspects of keyword research because it underpins Google’s search objective.
 In other words, Google aims to provide users with the most relevant content as quickly as possible.